 Ready to level up your international LDR?
 Let’s get stuck in.

-How to Make an International Long Distance Relationship Work in 2023
+How to Make a Long Distance Relationship Work When You’re From Different Countries

 Have Realistic Expectations

 No matter how committed you both are to communicating with and seeing each other as much as you can, factors such as time differences, amount of distance, and financial costs will require you to be reasonable about what is manageable and sustainable.

 While those factors can be less than ideal.
 As long as you communicate about your needs, boundaries, and schedules, you will be able to overcome them.

 When setting expectations together, consider the below questions:

 Having an honest discussion about your communication needs can help you avoid either of you feeling ignored or feeling pressured to respond to texts immediately.